Derby

 Did You Know?

-The Derby cocktail is named after the Kentucky Derby horse race, reflecting its popularity in the southern United States during this iconic event.
+The Derby cocktail is named after the Kentucky Derby horse race, reflecting its origins in the Southern United States where mint juleps are also a popular choice during the event.

 Derby Variations